 Do I need flood insurance?

-If you live in a flood prone area, or a region prone to hurricanes, you should absolutely buy flood insurance; in fact, you are likely required to have by your mortgage company.
-And even if you don't, you should consider buying it anyway.
+If you live in a flood prone area, or a region prone to hurricanes, you are likely required to buy flood insurance by your mortgage company.
+Even if it's not required, you should consider buying it anyway.
 Home insurance doesn't cover flood damage, and it's the most common natural disaster in the U.S.

 "Most homeowners policies do not include coverage for damage due to flooding caused by storms, the overflow of rivers and other bodies of water, or other natural disasters," says Ann E. Myhr, Senior Director of Knowledge Resources at The Institutes.
 This makes flood insurance a must have to fully protect your home.